Martin-Justin/ABM_peer_disagreement/README.md

 In other words, they halve the sum of alpha and beta and calculate new ones so that the mean of the distribution remains the same.
 That way, the variance increases.

-(They do this only for the distribution of the bandit they think is the better one).

 ********************Doubt #2********************